mroot9519/Kickstarter-Analysis/README.md

 -Successful US plays also have a duration that is about 1 week shorter than that of failed play kickerstarters.

 -The most successful US play kickstarters occured in May and June.

+## Reccommendations
+I recommend Louise kickstart a US play in late spring or early summer, with pledged dollars as close to ehr fundraising goal as possible.